tejasdetroja15/ReadyGo--Ride-Sharing-Application/README.md

-# 🚗 Uber-like Ride Sharing Application
+# 🚗 ReadyGo - Modern Ride Sharing Application

-A modern, scalable full-stack web application that provides ride-sharing services similar to Uber, built with cutting-edge web technologies and best practices.
+A full-stack ride-sharing platform that connects passengers with drivers in real-time, built with modern web technologies and best practices.

-## ✨ Key Features
+## ✨ Features

 - 🔐 Secure user authentication and authorization
 - 🚀 Real-time ride booking and tracking
 - 🗺️ Interactive maps for location selection
-- 👨‍✈️ Driver (Captain) management system
+- 👨‍✈️ Driver management system
-- 🔔 Real-time notifications using WebSocket
+- 🔔 Real-time notifications
 - 💳 Secure payment processing
 - 📊 Ride history and user profiles
+- 📱 Responsive design for all devices

 ## 🛠️ Tech Stack